AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/teams/add-team-members.md

 ## Add a member {#add-member}

+To add a member to your team and assign them a role, follow these steps:

 1. Navigate to your organization's access management system.
 2. Search for **Experience Rollouts** and select the appropriate application for the environment you are managing (Stage or Production).
 3. Search for the team the new member should join.